Rohan-Joseph-2002/sudoku-solver-java/README.md

 7. As a user, I want to be able load a SudokuAnswerBoard from file.
 8. As a user, I want to be able to choose whether I want to save an answer board (after each answer) board is generated, or not.
+9. As a user, I want to be prompted if a given name, for a SudokuAnswerBoard, has already been used.